 Having perfect markets leads to efficiency and economic welfare, but the institution of interest hampers potential investment by arbitrarily making capital scarce.
 It encourages concentration of wealth and creates a barrier in the way of use of funds in the productive enterprise.
 Positive economics says that given an interest based investment opportunity; consider productive enterprise only if the rate of return exceeds the market interest rate, but positive economics does not consider the negative externalities.
 For instance, increased income inequality, poverty and below full employment use of real scarce resources resulting from artificially making capital scarce.

-No matter whatever is the initial distribution of wealth in society, interest based financial intermediation can bring concentration of wealth eventually in every society by granting private right of fiat money creation to central bank and allowing fractional reserve system which gives right to private banks to create credit money.
+No matter whatever is the initial distribution of wealth in society, interest based financial intermediation can bring concentration of wealth eventually in every society by granting private right of fiat money creation to central bank and allowing fractional reserve banking system which gives right to private banks to create credit money.
 Apart from the people from top income group, majority of people remain financially excluded due to income based lending criteria and requirement of collateral.

 The disincentive to enter in entrepreneurial pursuits because of lack of willingness of capitalists to risk capital while having the opportunity to earn fixed interest income brings down investment in the economy.
 Decline in the potential investment in productive pursuits reduces real sector economic growth, keeps unemployment high and it adds burden on fiscal position of the government to expend on transfer payments.
-Then, if more money is printed, it increases indebtedness and which can eventually result in a country paying major portion of its gross national income every year in the form of interest, which is a price of fiat money in a loan transaction.
+Then, if more money is printed, it increases national indebtedness and which can eventually result in a country paying major portion of its gross national income every year in the form of interest, which is a price of valueless fiat money in a loan transaction.